Strategy/Foundations

 Role flexibility and how to use this

 Real CS2 is not perfectly rigid.
 Players do not always play the same role on both CT and T side, and roles can shift based on the map, the opponent, or the tactical situation.
 A player who AWPs on T side might rifle on CT side because of positioning requirements.
-An IGL on a specific team might also be their best fragger and put up numbers that do not look like a typical IGL.
+An IGL on a specific team might also be their best fragger and put up numbers that do not look like a typical IGL at all.